Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ***

+### Debian Installation (Unofficial)

+Debian 9.0 or newer is required.

+* First make sure you have everything up-to-date.

+        sudo apt update

+* FFmpeg is required.
+If you do not have the FFmpeg installed (if you're not sure, then you probably don't have it), you can get it with the following command (or compile it yourself):

+        sudo apt install ffmpeg

+* Finally, install OBS Studio.

+        sudo apt install obs-studio

+***

 ### snappy Installation (Unofficial)

 * If you haven't already, [install snapd](https://docs.snapcraft.io/core/install) (ignore the Support Overview which is likely outdated).